jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### Drawbacks of disk partitions

 Using the ```fdisk``` command does have its drawbacks.
 The tool was designed in the day when systems had 1 or 2 hard drives.
 Filesystems handled small files and the idea of large files partitions that spanned multiple disks was not possible due to software and processor limitations.
 But we see with the cost of disk alone, systems having 24 or more hard drives is not unheard of.
-Most filesystems were disgned around the limitations of ```fdisk``` and since then new solutions have been designed to overcome the limitations of partitions such as LVM and filesystem extents, which we will cover at the end of this chapter.
+Most filesystems were designed around the limitations of ```fdisk``` and since then new solutions have been designed to overcome the limitations of partitions such as LVM and filesystem extents, which we will cover at the end of this chapter.

 ## Filesystems